matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 [MSC4018: Reliable call membership](https://github.com/matrix-org/matrix-spec-proposals/pull/4018) also
 proposes a way to make call memberships reliable.
 It uses the client sync loop as an indicator to determine if the event is expired.
-Instead of letting the SFU inform about the call termination or using the call app ping loop like we propose here.
+Instead of letting the SFU inform about the call termination or using the call app ping/refresh loop like we propose here.

 The advantage is, that this does not require us to introduce a new ping system (as we do by using `delayed_events` restart action).